nullpixel/litecord/README.md

 # Usage

-wow you really want to use it? ok make sure you have Python 3.6, `aiohttp` and `websockets`
+wow you *really* want to use it? ok then. make sure you have Python 3.6, `aiohttp` and `websockets`.

 Then you just run dicexual.py, simple.
 It will fire up 2 servers, a REST one and a WS one: